Body Dysmorphia Weight Loss: How to Know if you Have Body Dysmorphia

 Do you obsess over your body image?
 Are you constantly comparing yourself to others and feeling like you never measure up?
 If so, you may be struggling with body dysmorphia.

-Body dysmorphia can be a complicated mental health condition that leads to weight loss or weight gain, depending on how the person with body dysmorphia tries to cope with their distorted body image.
+Body dysmorphia can be a complicated mental health condition that leads to weight loss or weight gain, depending on how you or anyone with body dysmorphia tries to cope with their distorted body image.

 What is body dysmorphia weight loss, and how does it differ from other types of eating disorders?

-Body dysmorphia weight loss is when a person becomes fixated on the idea that they are overweight, even if they are not.
+Body dysmorphia weight loss is when you become fixated on the idea that you are overweight, even if you are not.

-This can lead to severe dieting and exercise habits that can be harmful to the person’s health.
+This can lead to severe dieting and exercise habits that can be harmful to your health.
 Body dysmorphia weight loss differs from other types of eating disorders, such as anorexia nervosa and bulimia nervosa, in that it is not as focused on achieving a certain weight.

-Body dysmorphia weight loss affects a person’s perception of their body image.
-This can be anything from their skin, hair, nose, stomach, legs, or other body parts.
-The person with body dysmorphia will often spend a lot of time thinking about their appearance and how they can improve it.
-They may also avoid social situations or wear clothes that cover up their body.
+Body dysmorphia weight loss affects your perception of your body image.
+This can be anything from your skin, hair, nose, stomach, legs, or other body parts.
+If you suffer from body dysmorphia, you will often spend a lot of time thinking about your appearance and how you can improve it.
+Additionally, you may avoid social situations or wear clothes that cover up your body.

 How do you know if you have body dysmorphia?

-There are a few questions you can ask yourself if you want to determine and learn how to know if you have body dysmorphia:
+There are a few questions you can ask yourself to determine if you have body dysmorphia:

 • Do you spend a lot of time thinking about your body and how you look?